dancer1325/nowinandroid/docs/ArchitectureLearningJourney.md

    </td>
    <td>Remote API accessed using Retrofit
    </td>
-   <td>Data for topics, provided through REST API endpoints as JSON.
+   <td>Data for topics / -- provided through -- REST API endpoints as JSON
    </td>
   </tr>
 </table>

 ### Data synchronization

+* repositories
-Repositories are responsible for reconciling data in local storage with remote sources.
-Once data is obtained from a remote data source it is immediately written to local storage.
-The  updated data is emitted from local storage (Room) into the relevant data stream and received by any listening clients.
+  * -- are responsible for -- reconciling data | local storage -- with -- remote sources
+    * ONCE, data -- is obtained from a -- remote data source -> IMMEDIATELY written | local storage
+* updated data
+  * -- is emitted from -- local storage (Room) | relevant data stream
+  * -- received by -- ANY listening clients

-This approach ensures that the read and write concerns of the app are separate and do not interfere with each other.
+* read & write concerns of the app

-In the case of errors during data synchronization, an exponential backoff strategy is employed.
-This is delegated to `WorkManager` via the `SyncWorker`, an implementation of the `Synchronizer` interface.

-See the `OfflineFirstNewsRepository.syncWith` for an example of data synchronization.
+  * are separate
+  * NOT interfere with each other

+* if errors happen -> exponential backoff strategy is employed
+  * -- delegated, via `SyncWorker`, to -- `WorkManager`

+* `SyncWorker`
+  * == implementation of the `Synchronizer` interface

+* _Example:_ `OfflineFirstNewsRepository.syncWith`

 ## Domain layer

+* TODO:
 The [domain layer](https://developer.android.com/topic/architecture/domain-layer) contains use cases.
 These are classes which have a single invocable method (`operator fun invoke`) containing business logic.

 These use cases are used to simplify and remove duplicate logic from ViewModels.
 They typically combine and transform data from repositories.